 The National Recreation and Park Association (NRPA) began developing standards for park types and park facilities in the 1970's.
-The NRPA followed the lead of the then US Department of the Interior, Bureau of Outdoor Recreation, which began developing standards in the 1960's.
+The NRPA followed the lead of the then US Department of the Interior, Bureau of Outdoor Recreation who began developing standards in the 1960's.
 The NRPA first published "Recreation, Park and Open Standards and Guidelines" in 1983.
-Then, the NRPA updated its standards in 1995, with the publication titled: "Park, Recreation, Open Space and Greenway Guidelines."
+Then, the NRPA updated their standards in 1995, with the publication titled: "Park, Recreation, Open Space and Greenway Guidelines".

-Over the years, both the State of Pennsylvania and the DVRPC have utilized the NRPA Standards and Guidelines.
-DVRPC has synthesized previous standards and utilizes a rule of thumb of 8.5 to 10 acres per 1,000 persons for active recreational space, depending upon the character of the municipality.
-The State of Pennsylvania also utilizes the NRPA Standards and Guidelines, most recently in its publications titled: "Natural Connections: Pennsylvania's Statewide Comprehensive Outdoor Recreation Plan 2014-2019."
+Over the years, both the State of Pennsylvania and the DVRPC - Delaware Valley Regional Planning Commission has utilized the NRPA Standards and Guidelines.
+DVRPC has synthesized previous standards, and utilizes a rule of thumb of 8.5 to 10 acres per 1,000 persons for Active Recreational Space, depending upon the character of the municipality.
+The State of Pennsylvania also utilizes the NRPA Standards and Guidelines, most recently in their publications titled: "Natural Connections: Pennsylvania's Statewide Comprehensive Outdoor Recreation Plan 2014-2019".

-The 8.5 acres per 1,000 persons standard for the demand for future parkland was utilized because Chadds Ford Township has a more rural character.
+The 8.5 acres per 1,000 persons for the demand for future parkland was utilized because Chadds Ford Township has a more rural character.
 In contrast, more developed communities utilize 10 acres per 1,000 persons due to increased parkland demand.
 Utilizing the NRPA standards of 8.5 acres of municipally-owned and maintained parkland per 1,000 persons, Chadds Ford Township theoretically has enough land through 2040.
 Simple calculations yield a 36 acre demand: